stratisproject/Documentation/source/Sidechains/making-deposits-and-withdrawals.rst

      :align: center

 4. Specify the amount of TAPEX you wish to withdraw.
 TAPEX have a 1:1 ratio with TSTRAT.
 5. Specify the Sidechain Federation address.
-For the alpha release of sidechains use ??Add later??.
+For the alpha release, use ``pFmbfn5PtgsEENzBKbsDTeS5vkc52bBftL``.
 This is a P2SH address.
-More details are available here. || Link
 6. Specify the Mainchain Destination address.
 You can obtain an address by clicking the *Receive* button in your Stratis Core wallet.
 7. Specify a transaction fee.
 8. Enter your wallet password and press the *Deposit* button.